nikosdion/fediverse/docs/plg_content_fediverse.md

 # Content - Embed Toot

-This plugin is part of the Fediverse Tools for Joomla package.

 The plugin allows you to embed toots in your articles, Custom HTML modules, and every Joomla first or third party extension which supports Joomla's standard content events.

+## Getting started

+Go to your site's backend, System, Manage, Plugins.

+Publish the “Content - Embed Toot” plugin.

-## Embedding a toot
+## Embed a toot in your content

 Just type the following in your content: